 At that point, Priscilla didn't know whether she'd see Elvis again.

 Though young, Priscilla knew that things change.
 Her father Paul Beaulieu -- her adoptive father, she later discovered -- was in the Air Force, and she'd grown up living the itinerant military-brat life.

-After her parents finally agreed to let her go with Elvis to visit Graceland in 1962, which was to be for two weeks and with some very specific restrictions, it was almost immediately that Elvis broke those “rules” that he agreed to.
+To Priscilla's surprise, Elvis kept in touch and asked her to come to see him at Graceland in 1962.
+Her parents finally agreed to let her go, for two weeks, with some very specific restrictions.
+Elvis broke those “rules” almost immediately.
 When they were supposed to be in Los Angeles, they were actually in Las Vegas but Elvis had Priscilla send postcards to her parents which were mailed from Los Angeles by one of his staff.
 During this trip to Las Vegas, she took her first amphetamines and sleeping pills in order to keep up with the lifestyle that Elvis lived.

-Just one year later, her parents agreed to let her move to Tennessee for good, but she was supposed to attend an all-girls Catholic School and live with his parents until she graduated in June of that year.
+Just one year later, her parents agreed to let her move to Tennessee for good, but she was supposed to attend an all-girls Catholic School and live with Elvis's parents until she graduated in June of that year.
 Of course, those rules were bent and she actually moved into Graceland in May.
-But, eventually, he did make good on his promise to her parents that he would marry her.
-And what a momentous day it was for Priscilla to marry the man of her dreams, the “King.”
+But, eventually, the King did make good on his promise to her parents that he would marry her.
+And what a momentous day it was for Priscilla to marry the man of her dreams.
 She was the envy of all of Elvis’ many female fans, many of whom would have given anything to be in her shoes.
 On May 1, 1967, they officially tied the knot in Las Vegas and flew to Palm Springs, California.